 When we look at all injuries, however, the number is significantly higher.
 Indeed, more than 265,000 people sustained injuries in traffic collisions in the state of Texas in 2016.
 Additionally, most, if not all, of those individuals are seeking compensation through auto insurance claims.

 When it comes time to file an auto insurance claim, you may be wondering what kind of settlement amount you can expect to receive.
 The Rocky Mountain Insurance Information Association (RMIIA) reports that the average auto liability claim for property damage is $3,231.

 Additionally, the average claim for bodily injury is $15,443.
 Yet many settlements are higher while many are lower than the averages cited.
 Generally speaking, the car accident settlement amounts average can vary widely.
 A settlement total depends upon a number of different factors.

 The best way to understand how much your case is worth is by speaking with a qualified auto accident attorney in Texas.
 They will review the unique details of your claim and determine the best course of legal action.

-Type and Severity of Your Injuries and Property Damage Affect the Amount of Your Settlement
+Type and Severity of Your Injuries and Property Damage Affects Your Settlement Amount

 - Hospital bills;